RVDavis/RVDavis.github.io/research/research-1.md

 permalink: "/research/{{ title | slug }}/"

 ---
-While all children should have access to language learning - and the related opportunities that come with this - as a fundamental human right, this is currently not the case for all autistic children.
+While all children should have access to language learning - and the related opportunities that come with this - as a fundamental human right - this is currently not the case for all autistic children.

 We know that parents & professionals are often concerned that a bilingual environment could be harmful for autistic children - despite this idea not being built on evidence.